zulip/zulip/docs/subsystems/thumbnailing.md

 # Thumbnailing

+Note: Thumbnailing is an experimental feature.
+While it is implemented in Zulip, due to issues with the upstream Thumbor project being almost unmaintained, it is not recommended for production use.
+This is the design document for how thumbnailing will work in Zulip, assuming Thumbor recovers as a project or we replace it with a similar alternative.

 There are two key places one would naturally want to thumbnail images in a team chat application like Zulip: